jukkaturunen/sandboxvtt/status.md

 ### Current Phase Tasks

-Phase 6-11 will be implemented next.
+Phase 7-11 will be implemented next.

 ### Current Status
-Phase 5 complete!
-GM can now upload images, view them in a list, activate/switch between them, and share invite links.
-All image changes broadcast in real-time via WebSocket.
-Ready for Phase 6 - Image Display (rendering active image on canvas with zoom/pan).
+Phase 6 complete!
+Active images now display on canvas with full zoom (mouse wheel) and pan (click-drag) controls.
+Zoom from 50% to 500%, reset view button, real-time sync when GM changes active image.
+Ready for Phase 7 - Token System.

 ---